Lapin0t/phd-manuscript/main/02_games.typ

 In order to translate this definition into type theory, the only question is how to represent subsets.
-The most familiar one is the powerset construction, adopting the point of view of subsets as (proof-relevant) predicates:
+The most familiar representation is the powerset construction, adopting the point of view of subsets as (proof-relevant) predicates:

 $ subs.Pow cl base.Type -> base.Type \